Skip to main content

 Maize Porridge

-Cornmeal cooked into smooth porridge, often eaten for breakfast.
+Cornmeal cooked into a smooth porridge, usually eaten at breakfast.

 Yam Fufu